 “This is about getting the best value,” said Thomas Ratliff, a member who voted for the changes.
 “We will be saving $24 million over the next five years without a significant change in our returns.”

-The money invested in hedge funds by GAM would be directed to units of Blackstone Group LP (BX) and Grosvenor Capital Management LP.
+The money invested in hedge funds by GAM would be directed to units of Blackstone Group LP (BX:US) and Grosvenor Capital Management LP.
 The shift would occur over several months, starting after contracts expire in February.
 Mesirow also invests trust assets in hedge funds and was given another two years on the job.
 The board’s finance committee recommended dismissing both firms at a Nov.
 14 meeting.

 Separately today, the board approved a $1.6 billion disbursement from the trust for fiscal 2014 and 2015, starting Sept.
 1. Half of the money must be used for instructional materials such as textbooks and computers, under state law.
 The rest of the funds will be sent to districts and charter schools, in amounts based on enrollment.